Hashim3233099/NEXA-MD/README.md

 [![NEXA-MD](https://i.ibb.co/hVFKKb1/2024041510172390.jpg)](https://youtu.be/WcA7GZuaN0A)

 ### ℹ️ **About Alfarezi-V1**
-NEXA-V1 is a versatile Multi-Device WhatsApp bot developed by [NEXA Henry](https://github.com/henrygokugt99).
+NEXA-V1 is a versatile Multi-Device WhatsApp bot developed by [Alfarezi md](https://github.com/henrygokugt99).
 It offers a wide range of features, making it an advanced and user-friendly bot for various purposes.

 <p align="center"><img src="https://profile-counter.glitch.me/{XLICON-V2}/count.svg" alt="SALMAN AHMAD :: Visitor's Count" /></p>